tritonjoyeux/hll_discord_bot/README.md

 ```
 The fact that we have duplication here is because you have to check correctly the message before making an action.

+And then if you make an action with args, you have to send the command to split the args.

+Speaking of..
 You have 2 types of checking message.

 *Without arguments:*
 ```js